FLY FISHING CZECH REPUBLIC

 Accommodation in Susice

-I duly arrived at the charming Hotel Gabreta in beautiful Susice on the Sunday afternoon and found that it was only a hundred meters from Jan’s shop, where I was due to meet him the next morning.
+I duly arrived at the charming Hotel Gabreta in beautiful Susice on Sunday afternoon and found that it was only a hundred meters from Jan’s shop, where I was due to meet him the next morning.
 That afternoon Jan visited me at the Hotel to sort out the question of permits and licenses, there being a number of options available, including a visitors one month license.
-Living so close to the area, I opted to join the local fishing club and take a 10 year license and annual permit.
-This required that I pass the State Fishing Examination, which, with Jan’s assistance as translator, was accomplished without problem.
+Living so close to the area, I opted to join the local fishing club and take a 10-year license and annual permit.
+This required that I pass the State Fishing Examination, which, with Jan’s assistance as a translator, was accomplished without problem.